alexellis/k3sup/README.md

 * `get-config` - get a kubeconfig from an existing installation
 * `uninstall` - uninstall k3s from all nodes in the cluster in parallel

-The `--predownload` flag for `k3sup pro apply` is the first step towards a fully airgapped solution, and reduces bandwidth whilst speeding up installation.
+The `--predownload` flag for `k3sup-pro apply` is the first step towards a fully airgapped solution, and reduces bandwidth whilst speeding up installation.

 Walkthrough of `plan`, `apply`, `get-config` and `exec`: